Glendale Community College - Spring-2018 Semester

 First Day Drop Policy:

-I reserve the right to drop no-shows after the first hour of the first class if no prior arrangements were made for the absence.
+I reserve the right to drop no-shows after the first hour of the first

 Disabled Students:

-All students with disabilities requiring accommodations are responsible for making arrangements in a timely manner through the Center for Students with Disabilities.
+for making arrangements in a timely manner through the Center for Students with

 Class Rules: